fhag/raspi-info/README.md

 It turned out, that due to a bad power supply and cable the processor was throttled.

+The actual state can be read out with
+<a href="https://www.raspberrypi.org/documentation/raspbian/applications/vcgencmd.md">vcgencmd get_throttled</a>.
+For testing
-The actual state can be read out with `vcgencmd get_throttled`.
-For testing different combinations of power supply and cables this code was used.
+ different combinations of power supply and cables this code was used.

 Learnings are: